 From the UC San Diego Academic Personnel Services Process Manual: "Promotion from the Assistant level to the Associate level, regardless of when proposed, is not considered an acceleration.
 Assistant-level appointees should be proposed for promotion whenever they are deemed ready for such advancement.
 However, a promotion to a higher-than-normal step at the Associate level is considered an acceleration.
-If an Associate Teaching Professor is promoted to Professor after two years at step III, it is considered a normal promotion, even if the individual has not spent six years as Associate Teaching Professor." https://aps.ucsd.edu/tools/ap-process-manual.html
+If an Associate Teaching Professor is promoted to Professor after two years at step III, it is considered a normal promotion, even if the individual has not spent six years as Associate Teaching Professor." (https://aps.ucsd.edu/tools/ap_process_manual.html)

-6) Promotion to Full Teaching Professor
+Promotion to Full Teaching Professor

 The School of Biology has established expectations for faculty eligible for consideration for advancement to full Teaching Professor.
-For this promotion, it is expected that faculty will have a strong record of sustained effective and inclusive classroom teaching, curricular innovation, and mentoring.
+For this promotion, it is expected that faculty will have a strong record of sustained, effective, and inclusive classroom teaching, curricular innovation, and mentoring.

 Promotion to this rank requires documentation of multiple scholarly and/or professional achievements that reach a national audience.
 The service expectations are greater than at the Associate Teaching Professor level; we expect Departmental and School service at this level as well as meaningful contributions to the campus and the profession.
-Campus service includes consistent and active participation in faculty governance, such as impactful committees in the School, efforts to increase diversity at the School or Campus level, and sustained engagement in the Section's functions such as faculty searches.
+Campus service includes consistent and active participation in faculty governance, such as impactful committees in the School, efforts to support the UC San Diego Principles of Community at the School or Campus level, and sustained engagement in the Section's functions such as faculty searches.

-7) Step VI:
+Step VI